askyel/stuyhs/systems/signals.md

 **sighandler**
 To work with signals in a c program, you must create a signal handling function.
 Some signals (like SIGKILL) cannot be caught.
+`static void sighandler( int signo )`
+Must be static, must be void, must take a single int parameter.
+*static*
+	The function can only be called from within the file it is defined.

+**signal**
+After you create the function, attach the signals to it using the signal function:
+`signal( SIGNUMBER, sighandler )`

 ```c
 static void sighandler( int signo ) {